vibbits/nextflow-workshop/README.md

 <div class="admonition admonition-abstract">
 <p class="admonition-title">Objective 5</p>
-Write a workflow in your `main.nf` file which runs FastQC and MultiQC on the raw reads, filters and trims these reads using Cutadapt, and then reruns FastQC and MultiQC on the preprocessed reads.
+Write a new workflow and include it in `main.nf`.
+The workflow needs to run FastQC and MultiQC on the FastQ files.
+Use this workflow to run quality control on the reads before and after trimming.
 </div>

 <details>

 <summary>Hint</summary>

 Combine the FastQC and MultiQC processes into a named workflow.
+Use aliases to import the workflow without issues.

 </details>